 Pierangela Riva (right, in headband) after the Rimini Rally, with other female competitors, including navigator Betty Tognana

 For other Italian drivers, please visit the Italian Drivers in the 21st Century, Rally Winners and Team Aseptogyl posts.
-Ada Pace now has her own post.
+Ada Pace and Patrizia Sciascia now have their own posts.

 Cora de Adamich - rallied in Italy between 1996 and 2000, before moving to touring cars and then leaving motorsport.
 For most of that time, she drove Fiat Cinquecento and Seicento models, as part of one-make series.
 Her best result in these series was eighth, in 1998, before she moved to the Italian two-wheel-drive championship.
 Her best outright result was 28th, in the 1999 Rally del Gargano.
 She is the daughter of former F1 driver, Andrea de Adamich.

 Paola Alberi – rallied various small cars in Italian events, in the early and mid-1980s.
 She began in the A112 Abarth Rally Trophy in 1980 and 1981.
 Her first big rally was the 1982 Targa Florio, in a Fiat Ritmo 105.
 She did not finish.
 In 1983, she had a best overall finish of 16th, in the Rally 4 Regioni, assisted by the experienced Mariagrazia Vitadello.
 This was one of two Ladies’ Prizes she won that year, the other being in the Rally Piancavello.
 In 1984, she switched to using a Citroen Visa, and had a best finish of 19th, in the Rallye Sanremo, then a WRC round.